fasteddy516/simpl-mqtt/README.md

 - SSL functionality from the original fork has been carried over, but remains untested.

 - Messages can only be published at `QoS0`.
 Subscriptions can be at `QoS0` or `QoS1`.  `QoS2` is not supported.

+- SSL and Non-SSL version of the module cannot be mixed in the same SIMPL Windows program slot.